alwynmathew/monodepth-pytorch/README.md

 ## Know issue

 Training not as stable as original tensorflow implementation.
-If someone could find not the issue, please open an issue in this repo and post your solution.
+If someone could find the issue in this implementation, please open an issue in this repo and if possible post your suggestion.